usegalaxy-no/nels-galaxy-api/README2.md

 NGA clients are usually accessed by users in order to export/import their histories into/from the master NGA instance and NeLS.

-Users need a key to access nga client endpoints, and, if a NGA instance is acting as a proxy for the master NGA, this NGA instance needs a proxy-key to allow the connection to the NGA master instance.
+Users need a key to access nga client endpoints, and, if a NGA instance is acting as a proxy for the master NGA, this NGA instance needs the master proxy-key to allow the connection to the NGA master instance.

 Finally, a webhook is installed into Galaxy in order to facilitate exporting/importing functionality to the user.

-A diagram showing how NGA components interact among them:
+A diagram showing how NGA components from NGA clients (UiB and UiO are used just as examples) interact among them and with the master instance:

 ![NGA overview](images/extended_overview.png)

+**Notes**:

+1. By October, old usegalaxy client instances will dissapear and only usegalaxy.no will remain.
+NGA will still be available from there.

 TODO: To be kept? -->
-An ansible role is available for the deployment of the old version of the software as well at: https://github.com/usegalaxy-no/ansible-role-nels-galaxy-api
+2.An ansible role is available for the deployment of the old version of the software as well at: https://github.com/usegalaxy-no/ansible-role-nels-galaxy-api

 ## NGA export and import diagrams

-The most complex interaction among nga components happen when an export or import flow is requested by the user.
+The most complex interaction among nga components happens when an export or import flow is requested by the user.
 We will describe both sequences here.

 ### The export flow